 Listed below are some mandatory fields used in the Inventory Product Update feed:

 availability, id, price, sale price, and the effective date of the sale price.

-- When you make changes to the Inventory Product Update Feed, ensure that your product matches the selected products’ id in the Merchant Center feed.
+- When you make changes to the Inventory Product Update Feed, ensure that your product matches the selected product id in the Merchant Center feed.

-- Mismatch of the product ID between your primary and inventory feed can lead to conflicting results on your website, beware.
+- A mismatch of the product ID between your primary and inventory feed can lead to conflicting results on your website, beware.

 - Sellers can make unlimited changes every day.